Causes of the 1948 Palestinian expulsion and flight: "Arab leaders' endorsement of flight" explanation

+Israeli officials, sympathetic journalists, and some historians have claimed that the refugee flight was instigated by Arab leaders, though almost invariably no primary sources were cited.
+Since the 1980s, historians have increasingly dismissed the claim as devoid of evidence.
+The New Historians, such as Benny Morris, also concur that Arab instigation was not the major cause of the refugees' flight.
+They state that the major cause of Palestinian flight was instead military actions by the Israeli Defence Force and fear of those actions.
+In their view, Arab instigation can only explain a small part of the exodus.

 Explanations that the flight was instigated or caused by Arab leaders

-Israeli official sources, officials at the time, sympathetic accounts in the foreign press, and some historians have claimed that the refugee flight was instigated by Arab leaders, though almost invariably no primary sources were cited.
 Yosef Weitz wrote in October 1948: "The migration of the Arabs from the Land of Israel was not caused by persecution, violence, expulsion ... [it was] a tactic of war on the part of the Arabs...."
 Israeli historian Efraim Karsh wrote, "The logic behind this policy was apparently that 'the absence of women and children from Palestine would free the men for fighting', as the Secretary-General of the Arab League, Abd al-Rahman Azzam put it."
-In his book, The Arab–Israeli Conflict: The Palestine War 1948, Karsh cited the substantial, active role the Arab Higher Committee played in the exoduses from Haifa, Tiberias, and Jaffa as an important part of understanding what he called the "birth of the Palestinian refugee problem".
+In his book, The Arab–Israeli Conflict: The Palestine War 1948, Karsh wrote that the Arab Higher Committee played a key part in the exoduses from Haifa, Tiberias, and Jaffa.